Sarah E. Cowie, Ph.D.

 Specializations and research interests

-• Historical archaeology of the American West and Southeast
+• Historical archaeology of the American West

-• Social theory, power relations, structure and agency, identity, landscapes,
+• Social theory, power relations, structure and agency, identity, landscapes

-• Industrial archaeology
+• Industrial archaeology and company towns

-• Indigenous historical archaeology
+• Indigenous historical archaeology and heritages, broadly defined

-• Cultural resource management (CRM)
+• Cultural heritage and cultural resource management (CRM)

 • Decolonizing methods and collaborative archaeology

-Ongoing Research
+Ongoing research

 • Developing recommendations for improved tribal-federal relations regarding heritage consultation